-- A DVD player shall only support UDF and not ISO 9660. - Originating systems shall constrain individual files to be less than or equal to 2 Logical Block Size bytes in length.
+- A DVD player shall only support UDF and not ISO 9660. - Originating systems shall constrain individual files to be less than or equal to 230 Logical Block Size bytes in length.

 - The data of each file shall be recorded as a single extent.
-Each File Entry shall be recorded using the ICB Strategy Type 4. - File and directory names shall be compressed as 8 bits per character using OSTA Compressed Unicode format. - A DVD player shall not be required to follow symbolic links to any files. - The DVD-Video files shall be stored in a subdirectory named "VIDEO\TS" directly under the root directory.
+Each File Entry shall be recorded using the ICB Strategy Type 4. - File and directory names shall be compressed as 8 bits per character using OSTA Compressed Unicode format. - A DVD player shall not be required to follow symbolic links to any files. - The DVD-Video files shall be stored in a subdirectory named "VIDEO_TS" directly under the root directory.
 Directory names are standardized in the DVD Specifications for Read-Only Disc document.

-NOTE: The DVD Specifications for Read-Only Disc is a document, developed by the DVD Consortium, that describes the names of all DVD-Video files and a DVD-Video directory, which will be stored on the media, and additionally, describes the contents of the DVD-Video files.
+NOTE: The DVD Specifications for Read-Only Disc is a document, published by the DVD Format/Logo Licensing Corporation, see6.9.3.
+This document describes the names of all DVD-Video files and a DVD-Video directory, which will be stored on the media, and additionally, describes the contents of the DVD-Video files.

-• The file named "VIDEO\TS.IFO" in the VIDEO\TS subdirectory shall be read first.
+• The file named "VIDEO TS.IFO" in the VIDEO TS subdirectory shall be read first.